-The Kintamani dog ( otherwise known as the Kintamani Bali dog ) hails from Bali, an island off the coast of Indonesia.
-The Kintamani dog breed holds the distinct privilege of being Bali’s only official breed, a favorite among locals and owners from other areas of Indonesia.
+The Kintamani dog, also known as “anjing Kintamani” in Indonesian, hails from Bali, an island off the coast of Indonesia.
+The Kintamani dog breed holds the distinct privilege of being Bali’s only official breed, a favorite among locals and dog owners from other areas of the country.

 Kintamani is one of 9 legislative regions within the aisle’s confines, specifically the section the dog is known to have originated- hence the name.

-Kintamani Dog HistoryAncestors of the Balinese Kintamani dog introduced into Bali around 3,000 years ago.
+Kintamani-Bali Dog Breed HistoryAncestors of the Balinese Mountain dog were introduced into Bali, Indonesia, around 3,000 years ago.

-Due to the benefits of genetic research, researchers have found that the breed is a product of Bali street dogs, whose direct origin is shared with the Australian Dingo and more distantly with breeds of Asian origin.
+Due to the benefits of genetic research, researchers have found that the breed is a product of local Bali street dogs, whose direct origin is shared with the Australian Dingo and, more distantly, with breeds of Asian origin.

-Since Bali is an Island, the Bali street dogs have gone largely isolated from being mixed with other breeds over the 3,000 years they’ve been known to occupy the area.
+Since Bali is an Island, dogs in Bali have gone largely isolated from being mixed with other dogs over the 3,000 years they’ve been known to occupy the area.

 Kintamani Dog Size

-When taking the Kintamani dog size and weight into consideration, what must be understood is that this is still considered a mixed breed by all but one kennel club.
-Some of the characteristics of a mixed breed are greater variations of both weight and height.
+When taking the Kintamani dog’s size and weight into consideration, what must be understood is that this is still considered a mixed breed by all but one kennel club.
+Some of the characteristics of a mixed breed are greater variations in both weight and height.

 Though parentage can help determine how large a puppy might grow as an adult, there’s no sure thing.
 So, if you notice a decent weight and height variance, this is why.

-Note: The FCI has documentation that lists out the characteristics of the breed, including average heights and weights and preferred heights and weights found here.
+Note: The International Canine Federation has documentation that lists the characteristics of the canine breed, including average heights and weights and preferred heights and weights found here.

-An average Kintamani dog can grow to stand anywhere between 17″ and -22″ at the shoulder as an adult.
-Most would consider this to be a small to medium-sized spitz breed.
+An average Kintamanis can grow to stand anywhere between 17″ and -22″ at the shoulder as an adult.
+Most would consider this to be a small to medium-sized spitz dog.

-Here is a rule of thumb to go by when most formal kennel clubs have no recognition or standards for any breed considered to be “mixed” – if a dog is under 2 feet tall, it’s viewed as a medium-sized dog, and Kintamani falls under this category.
+Here is a rule of thumb to go by when most formal kennel clubs have no recognition or standards for any breed considered to be “mixed” – if a dog is under 2 feet tall, it’s viewed as a medium-sized dog, and the Balinese K9 falls under this category.

-On average, the Kintamani breed weighs between 28 to 39 pounds, and this is a healthy breed that does need a good deal of exercise.
+On average, this dog weighs between 28 to 39 pounds, and this is a healthy dog that needs a lot of exercise.

-Because of their moderate to high energy level and requirements for exercise to expel some of this energy, obesity is rarely an issue with this breed.
+Because of their moderate to high energy levels and requirements for exercise to expel some of this energy, obesity is rarely an issue with this dog.
 More often than not, their weight is in good proportion with their overall height and length.

 The Kintamani breed has a harsh double coat with medium to long lengthed fur.
 Under normal conditions, their fur doesn’t require much maintenance and is relatively easy to take care of.

-However, they do blow their coats twice per year, so be prepared to do a lot of brushing and cleaning up during these periods.
+However, they blow their coats twice yearly, so be prepared to brush and clean up during these periods.
 They are cleaner dogs than others, requiring a bath every month and a half.

 This breed comes in a variety of colors.
-The most common are white, black, beige, black and fawn, and brindle.
+The most common color is white, black, beige, black and fawn, and brindle.

-Fortunately for the Kintamani breed, they have a history of having great and healthy genetics.
+Fortunately for the Kintamanis, they have a history of having great and healthy genetics.
 Because of this, they stay in good shape throughout their adult years and into their twilight years.

-This breed can live up to 14 years old.
+This native Indonesian dog breed can live up to 14 years old.
 Though this is an extremely healthy breed, regular vet visits and checkups should be maintained regardless to ensure you get the best health and longest life expectancy for the dog.

 Kintamani Dog Temperament

 The FCI calls them “watchful, intelligent, alert, gentle, loyal, and easy to train.”
-That being said, they are still a newly recognized breed.
+That being said, this Indonesian watchdog is still a newly recognized canine.
 Despite their long history on the island of Bali, little is known about their temperament toward people who reside outside of this region of Indonesia.

 How Do You Train a Kintamani Dog?

-The Kintamani breed is relatively easy to train due to its intelligence.
+The Kinta is relatively easy to train due to its intelligence.
 The only thing that you’d have to contend with is their high energy.

 If their high energy levels are considered and worked with in a manner that would complement their training, it will be much easier.
-They require a good deal of daily activities, all of which should point toward their training throughout their early months and years.
+They require a lot of daily activities, which should point toward their training throughout their early months and years.

 Alternatively, you can give the dog plenty of exercises to burn off that energy and have an easier time training the dog when it’s calmer and more able to focus.
 Owners still require patience, though- they tend to become distractable.